Top 12 Careers in Pharmacy

 1. Community pharmacist

 Do you love to work with people?
 Community pharmacy might be for you!
 Community pharmacy is one of the most common choices for young pharmacists, and perhaps the most visible.
 A pharmacist needs to have an in-depth knowledge of what every single one of those products does, how it might be of benefit and how it might do potential harm.
-A pharmacist’s technical knowledge needs to be matched by his or her communication skills.
+A pharmacist’s technical knowledge needs to be matched by their communication skills.

 2. Hospital pharmacist